LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Experimental Results

-\textbf{Recommendation Performance.} As shown in Table~\ref{tab:overall}, we present the overall performance of ConsRec and various recommendation baseline models.
-Overall, ConsRec demonstrates its effectiveness by significantly outperforming all baselines across four datasets, leveraging TASTE~\cite{liu2023text} as its backbone architecture.
+As shown in Table~\ref{tab:overall}, we present the overall performance of \method{} and various recommendation baseline models.
+Overall, \method{} demonstrates its effectiveness by significantly outperforming all baselines across four datasets, leveraging TASTE~\cite{liu2023text} as its backbone architecture.

 Among all baseline models, text-based recommendation models generally exhibit significantly stronger performance compared to item ID-based models.
 This superiority derives from the ability of PLMs and LLMs to effectively capture matching signals through text representations of users and items.
-Based on the TASTE backbone, ConsRec integrates a denoising module to remove noisy items, utilizing these retained user-item interactions to train the recommendation module.
+Based on the TASTE backbone, \method{} integrates a semantic shortcut extractor to remove noisy items, utilizing these retained user-item interactions to train the recommendation module.
 The evaluation results reveal a significant improvement in the recommendation performance, highlighting its effectiveness in enabling the recommendation module to better model user behavior.
-Among various recommendation tasks, ConsRec demonstrates much better performance on the Beauty and Sports datasets, while showing relatively weaker improvements on the Yelp dataset.
+Among various recommendation tasks, \method{} demonstrates much better performance on the Beauty and Sports datasets, while showing relatively weaker improvements on the Yelp dataset.
 This discrepancy may be attributed to the tendency of users to make more casual clicks driven by instant interest in these shopping scenarios.